vegafoundation/resonance-vega-continuum-vtc-meta/README.md

 ## Abstract

-This repository contains the conceptual publication of **VEGA Continuum VTC Meta** as part of the Resonance Data and QIRC framework.
+This repository contains the conceptual publication of **VEGA CONTINUUM VTC META** as part of the Resonance Data and QIRC framework.

 ## Contents